Cyprus and the European Union: Nearing accession

 Following the dissolution of the Soviet Union, the European Union opened its membership to newly independent states across the eastern bloc.
 The expansion arose as an opportunity to try and resolve the Cypriot dispute which had left the island partitioned for decades, whilst widening the European Union's sphere of influence towards the eastern Mediterranean.

 This process involved the European Union being supported by the United Nations, setting the agenda for the peace process.
 This was led by United Nations Secretary-General Kofi Annan, who sought an amicable solution that would tend to the needs of both communities through referendums, known as the Annan Plan.

 In cooperation with the European Union, United Nations Secretary-General Kofi Annan attempted to solve the issue with a series of referendums that aimed to strike an amicable solution between the two communities.
 In the end, the referendum received overwhelming support from Turkish Cypriots voting sixty-five per cent in favour.
 However, the referendum was poorly received by Greek Cypriots voting seventy-four per cent against, still regarding their neighbours as invaders.
 Regardless of the outcome, the EU proceeded with the accession, which has continued the strain on relations between Greek and Turkish Cypriots.
 This left Greek Cypriots feeling that their voices were not being heard as the European Union had always planned to accept the entire island of Cyprus, regardless of the referendum result.

 Although the internationally unrecognised Turkish Republic of Northern Cyprus is not a member state of the European Union, the entire island is encompassed into the European Union.
 This is because the entire island of Cyprus is considered to be internationally recognised as de jure territory of the Republic of Cyprus.
 Cyprus has used its voice to express disagreement of any possible unification with Northern Cypriots alongside relations with Turkey.

+In the 1990s, Cyprus president George Vassiliou formally applied for the country's accession to the European Union.